 10. Egg Mask for itchy scalp

-- Mix egg and yogurt.
+Mix egg, oil, and yogurt.
 Make a partition of your hair with your hand and apply the mixture to the scalp and hairs.
 Gently massage the scalp with your fingertips.
 Massage is essential as it improves blood circulation in your scalp area.
 Once you have applied the hair mask, wear a shower cap and let the mixture dry out.
-Let it3 sit for 20-30 minutes.
+Let it sit for 30-40 minutes.
 The mixture will turn sticky on drying.
-Rinse it out as you usually, would.
+Rinse it out with normal water and herbal shampoo.
 Apply the egg mask to get relief from itchy scalp twice a week.

 11. Lemon for itchy scalp